 One way to bypass all of the confusion and effectively optimize and amplify your marketing efforts?

-In the U.S. alone, there are over 140,000 searches on Google with the intent to find a ‘recruiter.’
-The goal, of course, is to appear in at least some of those searches so that you can reach your target audience, make top-quality placements, and stand out from the competition.
+In the U.S. alone, there are over 6.8M monthly searches on Google with the intent to find a ‘recruiter.’
+The goal, of course, is to appear in at least some of those searches so that you can reach your target audience.
+Make top-quality placements, and stand out from the competition.

 - Content marketing